Post-Doctoral Research Associates

 Dr Alessia Meneghin, Faculty of History (October 2013 – August 2016)

-Irene Galandra Cooper, Faculty of History
+Irene Galandra Cooper, Faculty of History (Doctorate awarded 2017)

-Zuzanna Sarnecka, Department of History of Art
+Zuzanna Sarnecka, Department of History of Art (Doctorate awarded 2017)

-Katherine Tycz, Department of Italian, Faculty of Modern and Medieval Languages
+Katherine Tycz, Department of Italian, Faculty of Modern and Medieval Languages (Thesis submitted September 2017)

 Deborah Howard is Professor Emerita of Architectural History, Director of Research in the Faculty of Architecture and History of Art and a Fellow of St John’s College, Cambridge.
 During her career spanning more than four decades, her research has focused especially on the art and architecture of Venice and the Veneto; the relationship between architecture and music; and cultural exchange in the eastern Mediterranean.
 Her recent books include Sound and Space in Renaissance Venice: Architecture, Music, Acoustics (with Laura Moretti, 2009) and Venice Disputed: Marc’Antonio Barbaro and Venetian Architecture 1550-1600 (2011).
 She is a Fellow of the British Academy.
 She is committed to interdisciplinarity and to the exploration of the relationship between history and visual culture.
-Her role in Domestic Devotions provides specialist expertise in Italian Renaissance architecture, so devotional activity in the domestic interior can be seen in its spatial, aural and visual context.
+Her role in Domestic Devotions provided specialist expertise in Italian Renaissance architecture, so devotional activity in the domestic interior could be seen in its spatial, aural and visual context.
 As far as artefacts are concerned, she is especially interested in glass, ceramics and furnishings.

 Maya Corry gained a BA in History from Oxford, and an MA in the History of Art from the Courtauld Institute.
 She recently completed her doctorate at the University of Oxford, titled: ‘Masculinity and spirituality in Renaissance Milan: the role of the beautiful body in the art of Leonardo da Vinci and the Leonardeschi’.
 Whilst at Oxford, she held the position of Graduate Teaching and Research Scholar in Early Modern History for Oriel College.
 Maya’s research interests encompass the social and cultural history of early modern Italy, particularly with regard to gender, the body, beauty, age, religious devotion, and interactions between beholders and artworks.
 She has an article published in the November 2013 issue of the journal Gender & History, titled ‘The alluring beauty of a Leonardesque ideal: masculinity and spirituality in Renaissance Milan’.
 She is now Stipendiary Lecturer in History at the University of Oxford.